wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

--   You should be able to see that the 5th of F&sharp; is C&sharp; or D&flat; and so loops back to the 1st column.
+You should be able to see that the 5th of F&sharp; is C&sharp; or D&flat; and so loops back to the 1st column.
 This circular reference forms part of the circle of 5ths which was invented by Pythagoras.
 From left to right you choose the 5th to get the next scale and right to left you choose the 4th.

--   If ordered like this, you can you see how the flats and sharps build up.
+Let's reformat that table so you can you see how the flats and sharps build up as well as other patterns between the keys

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">